 In the marketing arena, Marc counsels clients on how to develop and manage telemarketing programs that comply with the Telemarketing Sales Rule, the Telephone Consumer Protection Act, and applicable state laws.
 He also advises companies on how to develop and manage free trial, negative option, and continuity marketing programs in compliance with all applicable laws, regulations and credit card processing rules.

 Additionally, Marc counsels clients preparing to conduct marketing campaigns through online social networks.

-Kelly Harris is Vice President, Privacy & Cybersecurity at Prudential Financial in Newark, NJ.
-Before joining Prudential, Kelly spent 6 years helping to build the Privacy program at Wyndham Worldwide.
+Kelly Harris is Vice President, Corporate Counsel, Privacy & Cybersecurity at Prudential Insurance Company of America, based in Newark, NJ.
+In her role, Kelly provides specialized legal advice and counsel regarding information security and privacy laws/regulations, data usage and governance, and legal issues related to information protection, cybersecurity, and emerging technologies to all of Prudential’s complex and federated businesses and groups.
+Before joining Prudential 2.5 years ago, Kelly spent 7 years helping to build the Privacy and Information Security programs at Wyndham Worldwide.
 She started her legal career as an associate with Kirkpatrick & Lockhart (now K&L Gates) and then Gibbons, PC before going in-house to Japanese pharmaceutical companies Daiichi Sankyo and Otsuka.